Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

-{} Recall that the Newhouse region in $\diff ^r(\mathcal{M})$ is an open set comprised by diffeomorphisms having the so-called wild-hyperbolic set \citep{N77}.
+Recall that the Newhouse region in $\diff ^r(\mathcal{M})$ is an open set comprised by diffeomorphisms having the so-called wild-hyperbolic set \citep{newhouse1}.
 Systems with homoclinic tangencies are dense in the Newhouse region.
-Moreover, any family of diffeomorphisms which is transverse to a codimension-1 surface filled by diffeomorphisms which have a saddle periodic point $O$ with a homoclinic tangency which satisfies the non-degeneracy conditions described in (C2) intersects the Newhouse region over an open set of parameter values, so parameter values corresponding to the existence of homoclinic tangencies to the hyperbolic continuation of $O$ are dense in these regions and the non-degeneracy conditions described in (C2) are fulfilled for these tangencies \citep{gts93b}.
-Since our family $F_{\mu\theta}$ is transverse to the codimension-1 surface $\mathcal{H}$, it follows that we have open regions in the $(\mu,\theta)$ plane where the parameter values are dense for which the map $F_{\mu\theta}$ has a symmetric pair of homoclinic tangencies satisfying conditions (C1)-(C3).
-Thus, Theorem \ref{thm1} implies the following result on the Newhouse region in $\diff ^r_s(\mathcal{M})$: \begin{cor} There exist open sets in the plane of parameters $(\mu,\theta)$ where parameter values corresponding to the existence of a pair of symmetric homoclinic tangencies to $O$ are dense and parameter values corresponding to the existence of heterodimensional cycles involving $O$ and an index-2 saddle periodic point are dense. \end{cor}
+Moreover, any family of diffeomorphisms which is transverse to a codimension-1 surface filled by diffeomorphisms which have a saddle periodic point $O$ with a qudratic homoclinic tangency which satisfies the non-degeneracy conditions described in (C3) intersects the Newhouse region over an open set of parameter values, so parameter values corresponding to the existence of quadratic homoclinic tangencies to the hyperbolic continuation of $O$ are dense in these regions and the non-degeneracy conditions (C3) are fulfilled for these tangencies \citep{gts93}.
+Since our family $F_{\mu,\theta}$ is transverse to the codimension-1 surface $\mathcal{H}\cap \diff ^r(\mathcal{M})$, it follows that we have open regions in the $(\mu,\theta)$ plane where the parameter values are dense for which the map $F_{\mu,\theta}$ has a symmetric pair of homoclinic tangencies satisfying conditions (C1)-(C4).
+Thus, Theorem \ref{thm1} implies the following result on the Newhouse region in $\diff ^r_s(\mathcal{M})$:

+\begin{cor} There exist open sets in the plane of parameters $(\mu,\theta)$ where parameter values corresponding to the existence of a pair of symmetric homoclinic tangencies to $O$ are dense, and parameter values corresponding to the existence of heterodimensional cycles involving $O$ and an index-2 saddle periodic point are dense in these sets. \end{cor}